RafaelMri/stellar-tutorials/project/pages/blog0.md

 Blockchains, however, are special because they're __distributed__ ledgers of transactions.

-A __blockchain__ is a mathematical object with one goal: __reach consensus__.
+To do this, __blockchains__ must reach consensus through some __consensus algorithm__.
 Consensus can be reached on a number of things, from the color people think the sun is, to the dining place for a groups of friends.
 Abstractly, consensus is an agreement on the value of a function given a a particular input.

 Regardless of what the consensus is _about_, consensus needs one key thing: __trust__.